-- a. the Company complies with its legal obligations relating to the final wholesale charges it has published; - b. the Board has assessed the effects of the new charges on potential licensees (as a whole or in groups) who are retailing wholesale services to eligible customers, and to business end-users (as a whole or in groups), and approves the impact assessments and handling strategies developed in instances where bill increases for potential licensees (as a whole or in groups) who are retailing wholesale services to eligible customers and eligible business end-users (as a whole or in groups) exceed 5%; - c. the Company has appropriate systems and processes in place (including up-to-date models and data) to make sure that the information published about its indicative wholesale charges is accurate; and - d.
-The Company has consulted with relevant stakeholders in a timely and effective manner on its wholesale charges; - e.
-Where final Wholesale Charges are significantly different from the indicative Wholesale Charges published for the same period, the Board has considered the reasons why those changes occurred and has issued a statement explaining why those charges were not anticipated and/or mitigated.
+- a. the Company complies with its legal obligations relating to the indicative wholesale charges it has published; - b. the Board has assessed the effects of the indicative wholesale charges on potential licensees (as a whole or in groups) who are retailing wholesale services to eligible customers, and to business end-users (as a whole or in groups), and approves the impact assessments and handling strategies developed in instances where bill increases for potential licensees (as a whole or in groups) who are retailing wholesale services to eligible customers and eligible business end-users (as a whole or in groups) exceed 5%; - c. the Company has appropriate systems and processes in place (including up-to-date models and data) to make sure that the information published about its indicative wholesale charges is accurate; and - d.
+The Company has consulted with relevant stakeholders in a timely and effective manner on its wholesale charges.